 Perhaps that thought doesn’t offer you much comfort.
 The stamp of sin on this broken world leaves many painful relationships in its wake.
 But regardless of the images the word father may bring to mind, allow yourself to contemplate the ideal dad.

 Strong . . .
 Protector . . .
 Compassionate . . .
 Loving . . .
 Merciful . . .

 Dear one, God is the Father you’ve always longed for.

 “The LORD your God is with you, he is mighty to save.
 He will take great delight in you, he will quiet you with his love, he will rejoice over you with singing.”
 Zephaniah 3:17

-Whether or not we can draw the image from our own childhood experience, we can all conjure up a picture of a devoted parent cradling a beloved child, quieting restless cries with loving murmurs and whispered songs.
-Images of a mother seem to flow more freely, yet the sight of a father assuming that role brings a special tenderness to the heart.
-We are moved as strength chooses to display itself through gentleness.
-Dear one, that’s exactly how your heavenly Father embraces you.
+Whether or not we can draw the image from our own childhood experience, we can all conjure up a picture of a doting parent cradling a beloved child, quieting restless cries with loving murmurs and whispered songs.
+Images of a mother flow more freely, yet the sight of a father assuming that role brings a special tenderness to the heart.
+Strength choosing to display itself through gentleness moves us.

-Has it ever occurred to you that as God holds you in His capable hands, He rejoices over YOU with singing?
-Longing to quiet you with His love, He has gently lifted you into His lap to still your restless heart and sing songs of joy over your life.
-Yet many of us squirm and pull away from Him like a rebellious toddler, refusing to allow Him the joy of simply being with us.
+Yet many of us squirm and pull away from Him like rebellious toddlers, refusing to allow Him the joy of simply being with us.
 We have stuff to do, after all.
 Who has time to merely sit and be held?

-God’s intention when He sent us Jesus was that He would be the “firstborn among many brothers” (Romans 8:29).
-If you have put your faith in Jesus, committing your life to follow Him, you also are a child of God.
-As one of His children, an inheritance awaits you.
+God intended to make Jesus the “firstborn among many brothers” (Romans 8:29).
+If you have put your faith in Jesus and committed your life to follow Him, you also are a child of God and a recipient of every blessing that comes with it.